Exploring the Sunrise Area of Mt. Rainier

 Carmen and Phil came all the way from Michigan to elope in Mt.
 Rainier before continuing on a West Coast road trip to celebrate.
 These two handled this hike with ease and we managed to get up to the lookout with plenty of gorgeous light.

 This is a popular hike—and it’s easy to see why.
 Which is why we often recommend shooting at sunrise to keep your elopement day more intimate.
 It’s a different level of excitement than sunset—and even though Jaclyn isn’t a morning person—she’s a morning person for all of our elopement sunrises!

-The cascading shadows of mountains in the distance is something that we’ve really only seen in Washington.
-The shear amount of light and shadow across the landscape is unreal.
+The cascading shadows of mountains in the distance are something that we’ve really only seen in Washington (which is why we live here now!).
+The sheer amount of light and shadow across the landscape is unreal.
 Even after sunrise, the beauty lingers for quite a while.
 We were incredibly grateful to get such a clear day in Mt.
 Rainier.
-Being on that ridge at night surrounded by fog, to seeing it bright and early in a totally different light—just goes to show that dramatically changing nature of these landscapes.
+Being on that ridge at night surrounded by fog, to seeing it bright and early in a totally different light—just goes to show the dramatically changing nature of these landscapes.

 This hike was such a dream for an elopement.
 Some hikes only have epic views above the tree line, or after a substantial hike—but this hike had great views for the majority (if not the entire) hike.
 We loved getting to turn out at every turn to get a different vantage point of the Park.